JSpdx/Portfolio/AstronomyApp.md

 ## Highlights

-**Using Django's built in FOR loop tags, I was able to quickly and efficiently create an HTML table that would automatically display all of the eclipse events stored in the database, and reflect an added or subtracted item.**
+**Using Django's built in FOR loop tags, I was able to quickly and efficiently create an HTML table that would dynamically display all of the eclipse events stored in the database, and reflect an added or subtracted item.**

 /templates/Focuser/focuser_index.html
 ```html